Casper

 - Brooklyn Bedding Aurora Luxe Hybrid

-Casper offers 7 different flagship mattresses, a mix of hybrids and foam mattresses.
+Casper offers multiple different flagship mattresses, a mix of hybrids and foam mattresses.

-For the sake of simplicity, only 3 Casper mattresses are featured in this side-by-side comparison—all hybrids.
+For the sake of simplicity, only 3 Casper mattresses are featured in this side-by-side comparison.

 Cooling Test

-Both Casper and Brooklyn Bedding have great cooling, averaging a brand cooling score of 9.5.
+Both Casper and Brooklyn Bedding have great cooling, however Brooklyn Bedding’ score was slightly higher at a 9.33 (Casper scored a 9.00).
 These hybrids are breathable and do a good job of dissipating heat.

 Cooling Test | Score | Baseline | Max Temp | Ending Temp |